 Elaine L. Hughes holds a Visual Arts Certificate from the University of Alberta, Faculty of Extension, having graduated with distinction in 2018.
 She now lives in Victoria, BC, where she is an Active Member of the Federation of Canadian Artists, exhibiting in both local shows and their gallery on Granville Island, Vancouver, BC.
-She is also an exhibiting Member of the Metchosin ArtPod, and an Associate Member of the Coast Collective, where she exhibits regularly and teaches workshops.
+She is also an exhibiting Member of the Metchosin ArtPod, and was an Associate Member of the Coast Collective, where she exhibited regularly and taught workshops, until their closure due to Covid-19.

 Hughes works primarily in watercolour, and has participated in many group exhibitions in both Edmonton, AB, and the Victoria area, including both the Sooke Fine Arts Show and the Sidney Fine Art Show.
 Her paintings are post-impressionistic in style, and are characterized by strong values, intense colours, and variety.
 Her art is dedicated to showing the forms, moods and beauty of the natural world.